worldofsaad/-Deep-Learning-with-Python-and-PyTorch/README.md

 - **Batch Normalization**: I built a Neural Network using Batch Normalization and compare it to a Neural Network that does not use Batch Normalization.
 I used the MNIST dataset to test my network

 ## 6. Introduction to Networks for Computer vision
+- **Convolution Intro**: I studied convolution and reviewed how the different operations change the relationship between input and output.